zopencommunity/wgetport/README.md

-# texinfo
+# wget
-Texinfo is the official documentation format of the GNU project.
+GNU Wget is a free software package for retrieving files using HTTP, HTTPS, FTP and FTPS, the most widely used Internet protocols.